 PgBouncer

-Although the PgBouncer service is available on Bridge instances by default, you'll need to take one extra step on each database you want to use it on by installing the crunchy_pooler extension.
+PgBouncer is made available on Bridge instances by default to ease connection management by multiplexing native Postgres connections across its own "virtual" connections.
+However, in order to make use of the PgBouncer service, you must take one extra step on each database you want to use it on by installing the crunchy_pooler extension.

 Activating PgBouncer with the crunchy_pooler extension